hoegrammer/uk.artfulrobot.civicrm.iparl/README.md

 stitches together open source tech for people who want to change the world.
 It was funded by the Equality Trust.

-Futher pull requests welcome :-) Nb. it has to work on 4.6
+Futher pull requests welcome :-)

 ## Changelog

 Version 1.1: adds support for iParl "Petition" actions (v1 just worked with "Lobby Actions").

+Version 1.2: works on CiviCRM 5.9